MassTransit/MassTransit/docs/articles/durable-futures.md

 ## Task

 The return type, `Task<T>`, is a C# language feature that represents a _future_.
 It's a reference type which means it is only accessible by reference.
-Since `Task<T>` is a future, is promises to deliver at some point:
+Since `Task<T>` is a future, it promises to deliver at some point:

 - `T` _(completed)_
 - An exception _(faulted)_